Continental AG: Nazi era

-When the Nazis came to power in Germany in 1933, all members of the board of management as well as the authorized signatories and directors of the second management level were obliged to join the Nazi party, the works council was purged of "opponents of the regime," and all Jewish members of the supervisory board were forced to resign.
+When the Nazis came to power in Germany in 1933, all members of the board of management as well as the authorized signatories and directors of the second management level were obliged to join the Nazi Party, the works council was purged of "opponents of the regime," and all Jewish members of the supervisory board were forced to resign.
 As early as the end of 1933, the executive board said Continental was now "a Christian and purely German company".

 As with many other German companies during World War II, Continental used slave labor provided by the Nazi Party in their factories in the 1940s at Hannover-Stöcken, Hannover-Limmer, Hannover-Ahlem, and others, all offshoots of the Neuengamme concentration camp.

 Post-war

-Continental teamed up with FATE in 1999 for the production of tires for cars, trucks, and buses in Argentina and exportation of the San Fernando plant's production to the rest of South America.
+In close collaboration with Daimler-Benz and Porsche, Continental repeated its prewar successes on the race track in the 1950s.
+Racing in cars fitted with Continental tires, drivers such as Karl Kling, Stirling Moss and Juan Manuel Fangio won the 1952 Carrera Panamericana and the French, British, Dutch and Italian Grand Prix.

+In 1967, Continental opened the Contidrom tire testing facility.

+The takeover of the European tire operations of Uniroyal, Inc., USA, gave Continental a wider base in Europe in 1979.
+The acquisition of the North American tire manufacturer General Tire, Inc. made Continental a global company.

 In 2001, Continental acquired a controlling interest in Temic, DaimlerChrysler's automotive-electronics business, which is now part of Continental Automotive Systems.
 The company also purchased German automotive rubber and plastics company Phoenix AG in 2004, and the automotive electronics unit of Motorola in 2006.
-Continental acquired Siemens VDO from Siemens AG in 2007.
+Continental acquired Siemens VDO from Siemens in 2007.
 Also in 2007, the company began to construct a plant in Costa Rica to produce powertrain components for North America.
 The plant was to open in two phases and ultimately employ 550 workers.

-In 2008, Continental appeared overextended with its integration of VDO and had since lost almost half of its market capitalisation when it found itself to be the hostile takeover target of the family-owned Schaeffler AG.
+In 2008, Continental appeared overextended with its integration of VDO and had since lost almost half of its market capitalisation when it found itself to be the hostile takeover target of the family-owned Schaeffler.
 By 2009, Schaeffler successfully installed the head of its motor division at the helm of Continental.